 Part A is available without a monthly premium as long as you or a spouse worked for 10 or more years in a job and paid Medicare taxes.
 You can also purchase coverage if you don’t meet eligibility requirements.
 Other costs include:

-- $1,408 deductible each time you are admitted to the hospital
+- a deductible each time you are admitted to the hospital

-- Additional costs if your hospital or SNF stay exceeds 60 or 90 days
+- additional costs if your hospital or SNF stay lasts longer than a set period of days

 Part B has several fees and costs, including: